Nickchapman3773/Uranium-Fever/README.md

 ## Balance
 - Sweets Simple Settings - Adjusts various gameplay settings to promote a more difficult, hardcore experience.
 Modifications include damage, health, AP, carry weight, crippled limb penalties, dismemberment, skill tags, and vendor respawn timing.
 - Harder Barter Faster Stronger (Sicko Mode) - Rebalances the economy around the barter skill, functionally creating a much more punishing economy.
-- Bullet Time - Utilized in Uranium Fever to completely supplant VATS, Bullet Time is a robust, AP based, time-scaling function with an emphasis on careful player aim and thoughtful decision making.
+- Bullet Time - Utilized in Uranium Fever to completely supplant VATS, Bullet Time is a robust, AP-based, time-scaling function with an emphasis on careful player aim and thoughtful decision making.
 - Armor Damage Overhaul - Replaces the nonsensical base game armor degradation system with a design that is highly customizable and markedly more intuitive.
 - New Blood - A complete reconstruction and rebalancing of damage in its entirety.
 New Blood adds bleeding effects when struck by bladed weapons and formula based knockdown when hit by blunt weapons or shotgun shots.
 - Famine - A loot scarcity mod that punishes poor resource management habits and forces the player to engage with the barter and crafting systems.